Slide 1 Slide 2 Slide 3 Slide 4 Slide 5

 • A weak base has a strong conjugate acid.

-• A strong acid has a strong conjugate base.
+• A strong acid has a weak conjugate base.

 • A strong base has a weak conjugate acid.